datoptron/datoptron-website/_pages/index.md

                 <div class="text">
                   <h3>MINT </h3>
                   <p>
-                    Metadata Interoperability Platform (MINT) aims to systematise and spread knowledge about participatory projects in the field of cultural heritage and beyond.
+                    Metadata Interoperability Platform (MINT) was designed and developed to facilitate aggregation initiatives for cultural heritage content and metadata in Europe.
+More than 15 million cultural records have been aggregated to Europeana through MINT
                   </p>
                 </div>
               </a>